-Baroness McGregor-Smith CBE, Race in the workplace: The McGregor-Smith Review
+Baroness McGregor-Smith CBE, Race in the Workplace: The McGregor-Smith Review (2017)

-Celestin Okoroji, Cumberland Lodge Scholar and Department of Psychological and Behavioural Science, LSE
+Celestin Okoroji, Cumberland Lodge Scholar based in the Department of Psychological and Behavioural Science, LSE

 For much of our history, work has given people a sense of identity.
 Surnames such as Miller, Smith, Mason, Thatcher, or Fisher demonstrate the relevance of labour in how people used to categorise and identify themselves, as well as one another.

 In the 18th Century, alongside the expansion of the industrial working classes, unions and other organisations began to shape a stronger sense of belonging around employment and the workplace.
 Since then, the connection between work, identity, and belonging has been a central feature of human social life.
 But how has this changed with ongoing and increasing mechanisation, deregulation and deindustrialisation?